-Before you come, make sure to get crisp, $100 bills, minted in the year 2006 or later.
-Older bills may be rejected when you try to exchange them for Uganda shillings, or at best they will draw a lower exchange rate.
+Before you come, make sure to get crisp, $100 bills, minted in the year 2010 or later.
+Older bills may be rejected when you try to exchange them for Ugandan shillings, or at best they will draw a lower exchange rate.
 The same may be true if your bills are overly worn or wrinkled.
 Smaller bills and travelers’ checks will also draw a lower rate, so stick with new, crisp $100 bills.
-Please travel with a Visa credit debit card [MasterCard is seldom accepted].
-While they are not accepted in most shops in Uganda, it is good to have it for emergencies while travelling [and they may be used at Ugandan ATMs].
+It is wise to travel with a Visa credit or debit card (MasterCard is seldom accepted).
+While they are not accepted in most shops in Uganda, it is good to have for emergencies while travelling (and they may be used at Ugandan ATMs).

 Costs before your arrival

 - Vaccinations: $200-$700(depending upon insurance coverage)

 - Malaria prophylaxis: Depends on duration of stay and type of prophylaxis used.